Coracle: Iraqi coracle

 Iraqi coracles, called quffa or kuphar (قفة), have been used as ferries, lighters, fishing vessels, and water taxis on the Tigris and Euphrates rivers since at least the 9th century BC.
 They share details with the myriad types of coracle used across Eurasia.
 Modern quffas can be up to 18 feet (5.5 m) in diameter and carry four to five tons.
 Modern quffas are of similar size and construction as their ancient counterparts, with both being made from woven bundles of reeds or basketry waterproofed with bitumen.

 Vietnamese coracle

-Vietnamese coracle, called thúng chai or thuyền thúng, dated back to the 10th century, is said to be created by a general named Tran Ung Long to be used in battles.
-However, thuyen thung were probably strongly developed during the French colonial period, when the French colonialists imposed high taxes on seafaring, Local fishermen built coracles to avoid the French colonial regulations on boats.
+The Vietnamese battle coracle, called thúng chai or thuyền thúng, dated back to the 10th century, is traditionally believed to have been created by a general named Tran Ung Long to be used in battles.
+However, thuyen thung were probably strongly developed during the French colonial period when the colonialists imposed high taxes on seafaring, local fishermen built coracles to avoid the regulations on boats.

+Pelota

+The pelota of South and Central America was a hide vessel similar to a coracle, but it often lacked an internal wooden framework, relying entirely on the stiffness of the hide to stay afloat.
+Thus it could be carried about on horseback and deployed when there was a river to cross.